-In a world full of color it seems a contradiction to shoot images in black and white.
-The red rocks of Antelope Canyon, the greens of Oregon and the list goes on.
+In a world full of color, it seems a contradiction to shoot images in black and white.
+The red rocks of Antelope Canyon, the greens of Oregon, and the list goes on.
 Why would you not want to show these?
 What makes black and white photography interesting and a passion of mine? (more images below)

-With today’s technology you can shoot in color and easily do amazing conversions to black and white, add old film simulations and various monochrome tints.
+With today’s technology, you can shoot in color and easily do amazing conversions to black and white, add old film simulations and various monochrome tints.
 I have the color images in most cases.
-I can use either look, color or black and white.
+I can use either look, color, or black and white.

-Not only has this process of shooting for black and white helped me slow down, it has helped me see the scene differently, light the models or products under studio lights better and more dramatically.
+Not only has this process of shooting for black and white helped me slow down, but it has also helped me see the scene differently, light the models or products under studio lights better and more dramatically.
 I have learned and continue to get better at looking at the light and lines in landscapes.

-Even if you are not a lover of black and white images, I recommend that you play with it along with other short term limits on your photography.
-You will learn much from shooting with “one hand tied behind your back” in a sense.
+Even if you are not a lover of black and white images, I recommend that you play with it along with other short-term limits on your photography.
+You will learn much from shooting with “one hand tied behind your back,” in a sense.
 Shoot in black and white and record in jpeg only.
 No RAW images to fall back on.
-Shoot with one focal length, even if you have to use some gaffers tape to lock the zoom ring on a lens.
+Shoot with one focal length, even if you have to use some gaffer tape to lock the zoom ring on a lens.
 Limit the number of shots per hour or for a project.
 Do only motion shots, try shots only at ground level, shoot only abstract images for a day or a week.
 Make all images part of a story about a person or place or both.
 In other words, place limits so you can learn.

 Art is Necessary